bloominstituteoftechnology/Graphs/gitconfigtest.md

  ```
 (Yes I mis-spelled global ;) )

-This time I was not prompted for my password, but my commit still shows up on GitHub anonymously.
+This time I was not prompted for my password - GitHub recognizes the username! ...but my commit still shows up on GitHub anonymously.
 So let's set the global e-mail setting:

 `$ git config --global user.email "pakelika@mail.com"`

 We can verify a couple of ways.
 In the `.gitconfig` file we should see

 ```
 [user]
 	name = pdktestlambda
 	email = pakelika@mail.com
 ```

-Or, we use the `git config` commands (the `--global` flag is optional):
+...or, we can use the `git config` commands (the `--global` flag is optional):
 ```
 Patricks-MBP:Graphs Guest$ git config user.email
 pakelika@mail.com